 Fairbairn Park and the Riverside Sport and Recreation Precinct have a combined street frontage of 1.8km to the east and a combined 1.67km of open river frontage to the west.
-Riverside makes up for over half of the frontages respectively being 1.29km on the eastern boundary and 1km on the river.
+Riverside makes up for over half of the frontages respectively being 1.29km on the eastern

 The precinct has only one river crossing at Pipemakers Park Footbridge, which was completed in 1994.
-To the east, there are two main precinct entry locations and another two secondary car parking entry points.
+To the east, there are two main precinct entry locations and another two secondary car

-The precinct is a recognised node of activity, and general pedestrian distances from the precinct to key locations surrounding the precinct are:
+The precinct is a recognised node of activity, and general pedestrian distances from the precinct to key locations surrounding

-- Epsom Road: 600m.

-- Highpoint Shopping Centre: 650m.
+• Highpoint Shopping Centre: 650m. • Maribyrnong Rd.

-- Maribyrnong Rd.
 Bridge: 720m.